docjam/docjam.github.io/_posts/2021-9-24-How-To-Mount-E01-Images.md

 ![image2](/images/20210923200551SIFTVM.png)

-- Make sure the image was mounted
+- List the image that was mounted

 ```
 ls -lah /mnt/ewf